EteshBarck/Secret-Password/README.md

 Python 3.9+

-OS: Windows, macOS, or Linux
+Windows, macOS, or Linux

-You’ll receive a single .py file (no package).
-Create a virtual environment before running (recommended).
+You’ll receive a single .py file.
+Creating a virtual environment is recommended.

 Quick Start
 1) Create & activate a virtual environment